 Make establishing trust a priority

-One of the struggles many companies have, particularly startups and younger companies, is the ability to build a culture of trust while working remotely.
-However, this can also serve as an advantage.
-One panelist pointed out that the remote environment can actually be the catalyst for a more trusting team environment.
+One struggle many companies face, particularly startups and younger companies, is building a culture of trust while working remotely.
+Perhaps surprisingly, remote work can serve as an advantage in this arena.
+One panelist pointed out that the remote environment can actually be a catalyst for a more trusting team dynamic.

 “I love my team being remote because it gives me that unequivocal trust.
 I trust that they’re doing what they’re supposed to be doing, and I can see it in their work.
 This makes me want to be proactive when it comes to their role on the team and growth within the company.
 I don’t want them to have to come to me and ask for a raise or promotion.
 I want to be proactive about it.”Nashville tech hiring roundtable panelist

-As leaders focus on building trust and a rapport with the individuals on the team, it’s also important to allow those individuals to have a say in the direction and goals for the team.
+As leaders focus on building trust and a rapport with the individuals on their teams, it’s important for them to allow those team members to have a say in the direction and goals for the department.
 Team leaders need to assess where the overall opportunities lie as a group, and then focus on achieving those opportunities together.
-When individual employees feel more invested in the team’s success, it brings the entire team closer—especially when the team is working remotely.
+When individual employees feel more invested in the team’s success, it brings the entire team closer—especially when everyone is working remotely.
 As another panelist put it:

 “Your employees are people and they have goals, and they also have things they want to do outside of work.
 They don’t want to be stressed while they’re at work, and I don’t want that for them, either.
 So, as we start to think about what a remote culture looks like, and what it means to be a leader in this world, it has to be less about ‘what you can do for us’ and more about ‘what we can do together.’”Nashville tech hiring roundtable panelist

 There are plenty of proven ways for leaders to connect with their teams and build stronger connections between employees, no matter the physical distance between them.

 Here are a few of the roundtable’s suggestions: